KingMoney (KIM) Achieves Self Reported Market Capitalization of $3.04 Million

 Buying and Selling KingMoney

-It is usually not possible to purchase alternative cryptocurrencies such as KingMoney directly using U.S. dollars.
-Investors seeking to trade KingMoney should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase KingMoney using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as KingMoney directly using U.S. dollars.
+Investors seeking to acquire KingMoney should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy KingMoney using one of the aforementioned exchanges.

 Receive News & Updates for KingMoney Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for KingMoney and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.